 Wilderness designation does not prevent the National Park Service from protecting and maintaining historic and other cultural resources within wilderness areas.
-Using the minimum requirement analysis, cultural resource surveys will be conducted as needed in wilderness areas, and identified resources will be protected and maintained according to the pertinent laws, policies, and plans governing cultural resources.
-Natural resource management activities, including management of endangered species and critical habitat, may be carried out in a similar fashion under the minimum requirement analysis as addressed by the Carhart National Wilderness Training Center's Minimum Requirements Decision Guide, and will generally be undertaken only to address the impacts of past and current uses or influences originating outside wilderness boundaries.
+Using the minimum requirement concept, cultural resource surveys will be conducted as needed in wilderness areas, and identified resources will be protected and maintained according to the pertinent laws, policies, and plans governing cultural resources.
+Natural resource management activities may be carried out in a similar fashion, and will generally be undertaken only to address the impacts of past and current uses or influences originating outside wilderness boundaries.
 Natural processes will be allowed, insofar as possible, to shape and control wilderness ecosystems.
-To allow natural processes to be effective in Everglades wilderness, restoration of natural water flow patterns and invasive nonnative species control (plant and animal) would be necessary (e.g., the removal of vegetation accumulation within downstream outlets of culverts to improve natural water flow patterns and mitigation invasive plant species).
+To allow natural processes to be effective in Everglades wilderness, restoration of natural water flow patterns and invasive nonnative species control (plant and animal) would be necessary.

 Scientific activities are appropriate in wilderness.
 Even scientific activities (including inventory, monitoring, and research) that involve a potential impact to wilderness resources or values are allowed when the benefits of what can be learned outweigh the impacts on wilderness resources or values.
-However, all such activities must be evaluated using a minimum requirement analysis.
+However, all such activities must be evaluated using the minimum requirement concept.